jmilinovich/elasticsearch-tutorial/README.md

 }
 ```

-Given this data, we could anticipate building an idex with the following schema:
+Given this data, we could anticipate building an index with the following schema:

 ```
 {